devisechain/Devise/README.rst

 .. code-block:: python

-    # Example: submit a bid for 10 seats on the devise blockchain, for a monthly rent capped at 200,000 DVZ.
+    # Example: submit a bid for 10 seats on the Devise alternative exchange, for a monthly rent capped at 200,000 DVZ.
     seats = 10
     # Note: The limit monthly rent per seat below is indicative.
     lmt_monthly_rent_per_seat = 200000